-- 5.1.11 The GLA will undertake a reconciliation at the end of the funding year based on providers' annual final funding claims and evidence provided.
-Claims may be adjusted following this reconciliation and may include recovering any overpayments. - 5.1.12 The GLA will undertake annual performance reviews in December, based on the final funding claim for the previous funding year and the four-year contract includes a break clause allowing the GLA to terminate the contract at the end of funding years two (July 2021) and three (July 2022) based on performance in the first and second years of the contract. - 5.1.13 AEB procured match funding, outputs and results will be reported to the Department for Work and Pensions (DWP) for ESF claims after year-end reconciliations have taken place in order to minimise the risk of potential irregularities and clawback of ESF funding at audit. - 5.1.14 In addition, providers will be required to submit certified scanned copies of the evidence required to support their claims through an online secure portal in order to maintain a robust audit trail for ESF compliance purposes. - 5.1.15 Further information on monitoring and performance management of procured provision is available in GLA Managing Provider Performance: GLA AEB procured provision monitoring and intervention policy 2019-2023.
+- deliver, recent Ofsted ratings, and providers' performance to date against various benchmarks. - 5.1.11 The GLA will undertake a reconciliation at the end of the funding year based on providers' annual final funding claims and evidence provided.
+Claims may be adjusted following this reconciliation and may include recovering any overpayments. - 5.1.12 The GLA will undertake annual performance reviews in December, based on the final funding claim for the previous funding year and the four-year contract includes a break clause allowing the GLA to terminate the contract at the end of funding years two (July 2021) and three (July 2022) based on performance in the first and second years of the contract. - 5.1.13 AEB procured match funding, outputs and results will be reported to the Department for Work and Pensions (DWP) for ESF claims after year-end reconciliations have taken place in order to minimise the risk of potential irregularities and clawback of ESF funding at audit. - 5.1.14 In addition, providers will be required to submit certified scanned copies of the evidence required to support their claims through an online secure portal in order to maintain a robust audit trail for ESF compliance purposes. - 5.1.15 Further information on monitoring and performance management of procured provision is available in (new link to be included once mayoral approval is granted).